Boys And Girls Are Different When It Comes To Defiance

 Nothing raises my heart rate as quickly as a teen acting with overt defiance.
 Like the time my daughter took the car keys and said she was leaving, even though I had said no. I wondered why it was always a daughter that pushed my buttons.
 My sons were no angels, but their defiance felt different.
-Turns out my experience is common—boys and girls can be different when it comes to the way they’re defiant.
+Turns out my experience is common—there’s a difference between boys and girls when it comes to the way they’re defiant.
 We asked parenting expert Amy Speidel for help.

 Tell us how boys tend to push back?

 With boys the interaction can become aggressive, especially between dads and sons.
 If I am a human being and someone acts aggressive towards me, I will want to be aggressive back towards them, whether I am two years old or 20 years old.
 When someone says “Don’t take that tone with me!” or “Don’t do that!” then immediately the other person goes into a higher level of aggression.
 So what we want to do with the aggressiveness of boys is to not fight fire with fire.

 You don’t get more aggressive to help them calm down.
 Research shows we never give back what we receive.
 We always tend to increase.
 If we get shoved, we want to shove back harder.
 The way to calm a situation down, especially with boys, is to relax those aggressive tendencies.
 You can say, “It’s getting too heated.
 Let’s back away.”